xtasy94/CTFW/LIT CTF/jwt-1/jwt-1.md

 # LIT CTF 2024: web/jwt-1
 **Title:** web/jwt-1

-**Description:** Welcome to my latest website!
-In an effort to modernize, I've moved away from traditional cookies and adopted a more advanced authentication method.
-Say goodbye to sessions forever!
-Give it a try at [http://litctf.org:31781/](http://litctf.org:31781/).
+**Description:** I just made a website.
+Since cookies seem to be a thing of the old days, I updated my authentication!
+With these modern web technologies, I will never have to deal with sessions again.
+Come try it out at [http://litctf.org:31781/](http://litctf.org:31781/).
 ## Solution:
 The description hints at the use of cookies for authentication.
 Here’s how you can solve it: